 An accuracy issue is relevant for some of the meta-GGA functionals, in particular the M06 functionals.
-These need high integration accuracy (at least integration 7) for reasonable gradients.
+These need high integration accuracy (at least BeckeGrid quality good) for reasonable gradients.
 For TPSSH moderate integration accuracy for reasonable gradients is sufficient.
-Note that the Becke grid, which is the default numerical integration grid starting from ADF2013, seem to give better precision for these difficult meta-GGA functionals.
 For heavier elements (Z>36) and if one uses one of the M06 functionals it is also necessary to include the following keyword